imApoorva36/Truce-ETHIndia-24/README.md

 ### 🐍 **Python Automation Script**

-- Automates the AI agent’s processes:
+- Automates Vehicle Traffic Violation Reporting:
+  - Uses object detection to trace vehicles on a camera feed
-  - Fetches data from the smart contract.
+  - Reports traffic violations to the smart contract
-  - Analyzes user violations.
-  - Updates the contract with reward points based on the reward distribution logic.

 ### 🧠 **Galadriel AI Agent**

 - **Galadriel** is an AI agent that analyzes data from the smart contract, including violations and user behavior.
 - The agent generates:
-  - Responses based on driving patterns.
+  - Responses based on violation patterns of each driver.
-  - Reward amounts personalized to each driver.
+  - Reward amounts specific to each driver.
   - Updates to user points in the smart contract based on predefined reward distribution rules.

 ### 💻 **Frontend**